Kinder Craze

 Celebrate the 100th Day of School

 Skip counting is a great activity to help your students gear up for the 100th Day of School.
-You can discover more about how I celebrate the 100th Day in my kindergarten classroom.
-Click any of the images below for inspiration!
+Discover more about how I celebrate the 100th Day in my kindergarten classroom and discover an extensive collection of books that are perfect for a 100th day of school celebration.

 Love all of your skip counting activities and I’ve used your packet in the classroom!
 One activity I do I call “How will we count today?”
 (I started this after 100th day) I have lots of popsicle sticks with different skip counts on them – Count to 100 by 10s, count to 30 by 2s, or 5s etc. I also do even and odd numbers – there are soooo many different sticks!
 My calendar helper pulls the stick so it adds a little extra excitement for that job.
 The kids love to hear how we are counting that day.
 Then, we use the light up pointer and count!
 For a little extra fun we will count using a silly voice, too, if they’ve had a really good morning 🙂